This work is licensed under CC BY 4.0 - Read how use or adaptation requires attribution

 • Ability to notify stakeholder teams about expiring commitments with sufficient time to plan a new purchase

-• Purchasing of commitment based discounts are viewed as investments by stakeholder teams like Execs/Productment/Finance; the investment is the cost of the commitment over the entire period, and the return is the savings provided
+• Purchasing of commitment discounts are viewed as investments by stakeholder teams like Execs/Productment/Finance; the investment is the cost of the commitment over the entire period, and the return is the savings provided

 • Hybrid purchasing strategy that Aligns commitment terms with infrastructure workload characteristics and lifecycle